OpenKNX/OAM-EnoceanGateway/doc/mounting-instruction.md

 **Component Overview**

-the devide kit consists of this parts:
+the device kit consists of this parts:

 - Arduino Xiao Board
 - Enocean TCM310 Module